-Spending Christmas in Costa Rica is a dream vacation for many people but you will need to do a bit more extra planning.
+Spending Christmas in Costa Rica is a dream vacation for many people but it requires a bit more extra planning.
 If you plan to visit Costa Rica over the winter holidays, here are some very important things to know about visiting Costa Rica during Christmas and New Years.

 Costa Rica is Very Expensive During Christmas and New Years

-If you’re traveling on a very strict budget, then I would personally recommend to reschedule to a cheaper time or book super super early.
+If you’re traveling on a very strict budget, then I would personally recommend to reschedule to a cheaper time or book super super early to lock in cheaper prices (like a year out).
+The cheapest time to visit Costa Rica is the low season months of May, September and October.
 Find out how to save money traveling in Costa Rica here.

-Book Everything At Least 4 Months Out – Do NOT Wait Until Last Minute
+Book Everything At Least 4-5 Months Out.
+Do NOT Wait Until Last Minute

 Car rental availability is the same and since these price fluctuate, booking earlier is better.
 If you wait until the week before your Christmas vacation to rent a car, availability will be extremely slim pickings.
 You may find that the only choice you have are the big premium, super expensive cars.
-Maybe you can find a 4wd or sedan, but it will be super expensive and it may not be with a reputable company.
+Maybe you can find a 4wd or sedan, but it will be super expensive regardless.
+It also may not be with a reputable company.

 Make sure to read our tips for renting a car in Costa Rica post to help you book with a reputable company and get our Costa Rica car rental discount and extra benefits here.